anil-turk/FreeGPT-NodeJS-PHP/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+If you want to use client-side you can visit [this project.](https://github.com/ashishagarwal2023/freegpt.js.org)

 ## License